quixio/quix-docs/docs/connect/kafka-to-informatica.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Informatica using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Informatica

-Informatica is a powerful data integration and management software that allows businesses to access, integrate, and cleanse data from various sources in order to make informed decisions.
-With Informatica, organizations can streamline their data integration processes, optimize data quality, and improve overall data governance.
-This technology has revolutionized the way companies handle their data, making it easier and more efficient to extract valuable insights and drive business success.
+Informatica is a leading data management platform that enables businesses to efficiently integrate, cleanse, and manage their data for optimal performance and insights.
+With its powerful tools and intuitive interface, Informatica empowers organizations to streamline their data processes, enhance data quality, and make data-driven decisions with confidence.
+From data governance to cloud integration, Informatica offers a comprehensive suite of solutions to meet the diverse needs of modern businesses in today's data-driven world.

 ## Integrations